galaxyproject/SARS-CoV-2/3-MCRA/README.md

 ##  What's the point?

 Estimate timing of COVID-19 emergence.
 For this we used simple root-to-tip regression ([Korber et al. 2000](https://www.ncbi.nlm.nih.gov/pubmed/10846155); more complex and powerful phylodynamics methods could certainly be used, but for this data with very low levels of sequence divergence, simpler and faster methods suffice).
-Using a set of sequences from all COVID-19 sequences available as of Feb 16, 2020 we obtained an MCRA date of Nov 14, 2019, which is close to other existing estimates [Rambaut 2020](http://virological.org/t/phylodynamic-analysis-115-genomes-20-feb-2020/356).
+Using a set of sequences from all COVID-19 sequences available as of Feb 16, 2020 we obtained an MCRA date of Oct 24, 2019, which is close to other existing estimates [Rambaut 2020](http://virological.org/t/phylodynamic-analysis-115-genomes-20-feb-2020/356).

 ## Outline